 Is Uluru Worth Seeing?

 In short, yes!
 It’s an absolutely magical place that you have to experience in person to truly appreciate.
+There are so many things to do in Uluru, Australia.
 Photos just don’t do it justice!

 How big is Uluru?
 How tall is Uluru?
 In photos, the giant rock definitely looks pretty massive but how big really is it?
 For starters, it’s 348 m tall, which is comparable to the height of the Eiffel Tower.
 The large oval shape is 3.6 km long and 1.9 km wide, with a circumference of 9.4 km.
 With a circumference of nearly 10 km, Uluru can be circled in about 3-4 hours.